BAIA-15/observability-hub2/grafana/README.md

 ## Summary
 This project aims to deploy a resilient Grafana container on [AWS Fargate](https://aws.amazon.com/fargate/) using the [Grafana Enterprise Docker Image](https://grafana.com/docs/grafana/latest/installation/docker/).

+In this solution, Grafana Enterpise is privately hosted using a Docker container application on Amazon Elastic Container Service (Amazon ECS) behind a Network Load Balancer, and the application accessed using AWS PrivateLink.
+You can then use a private network to securely access services on the Amazon Web Services (AWS) Cloud.
+Amazon Elastic File System (Amazon EFS) is used if the application requires persistent storage.

 * [Terraform](https://www.terraform.io/) is used for infrastructure-as-code and deployment.
 * Persistance is provided by [Amazon EFS and AWS Fargate support](https://aws.amazon.com/about-aws/whats-new/2020/04/amazon-ecs-aws-fargate-support-amazon-efs-filesystems-generally-available/).
 * High Availability is supported but Autoscaling of the container is not provided at this point i.e. the ECS/Fargate service will ensure that only **one** Grafana container is online between Availability Zone A or B.